alexbfree/thesis/src/chapter-3.md

 * Chapter 4 details Case Study One in the context of both RQ1 & RQ2.
 * Chapter 5 details Case Study Two in the context of both RQ1 & RQ2.
-* Chapter 6 is a short 'bridge' chapter which separately unifies RQ1 findings and RQ2 findings, so that they can be referenced in general terms as an understanding of people's experience of data (RQ1) and of relationships that use data (RQ2) without needing specific details from the first two case studies and to avoid.
+* Chapter 6 is a short 'bridge' chapter which separately unifies RQ1 findings and RQ2 findings, so that they can be referenced in general terms as an understanding of people's experience of data (RQ1) and of relationships that use data (RQ2) without needing specific details from the first two case studies.
 * Chapter 7 details Case Study Three in the context of RQ3, and drawing on the unified RQ1 and RQ2 findings in Chapter 6.
 * Chapter 8 is the discussion chapter, covering all three research subquestions and the main research question.